How Sheep and Lambs Are Farmed and Killed

 How intelligent are sheep?

 Sheep can learn how to navigate out of complex mazes, spurred on by the sight of their friends at the exit who help them to find it more quickly.
-This suggests they have strong emotional reactions to the presence of their mates.
+This suggests they have strong emotional reactions to the presence of familiar faces.

 References: